Political views of Albert Einstein: Accusations of pro-Soviet politics

 J. Edgar Hoover, the first director of the Federal Bureau of Investigation, promoted a letter from the Woman Patriot Corporation accusing Einstein of left-wing radicalism and imploring the government to bar him from entry to the United States.
 Hoover accused Einstein of being pro-Soviet.
 However, Einstein denounced Soviet Russia and in a letter said, "there seems to be complete suppression of the individual and of freedom of speech".

 In a 1949 Monthly Review article entitled "Why Socialism?"
 Albert Einstein described a chaotic capitalist society, a source of evil to be overcome, as the "predatory phase of human development".
 With Albert Schweitzer and Bertrand Russell, Einstein lobbied to stop nuclear testing and future bombs.
 Days before his death, Einstein signed the Russell-Einstein Manifesto, which led to the Pugwash Conferences on Science and World Affairs.

-When the aged W. E. B. Du Bois was accused of being a Communist spy, Einstein volunteered as a character witness, and the case was dismissed shortly afterward.
+When the aged W. E. B. Du Bois was accused by the U.S. Justice Department of acting as an agent of a foreign state, Einstein volunteered as a character witness, and the case was dismissed shortly afterward.
 Einstein's friendship with activist Paul Robeson, with whom he served as co-chair of the American Crusade to End Lynching, lasted twenty years.
 In 1953, in a letter to Rose Russell, a member of the Teachers Union of the City of New York, Einstein described the McCarthy hearings as "using people as tools for the prosecution of others that one wants to label as 'unorthodox.
 Einstein considered Senator Joseph McCarthy to be a danger to intellectual and academic freedom.